 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13") to improve financial reporting by requiring more timely recording of credit losses on loans and other financial instruments held by financial institutions and other organizations.
 ASU 2016-13 requires the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions and reasonable and supportable forecasts.
 ASU 2016-13 also requires enhanced disclosures to help investors and other financial statement users better understand significant estimates and judgments used in estimating credit losses, as well as the credit quality and underwriting standards of an organization's portfolio.
-ASU 2016-13 is effective for the Company beginning January 1, 2023, with early application permitted.
-The Company is currently evaluating the impact the adoption of this standard will have on its consolidated financial statements.
+The Company adopted ASU 2016-13 on January 1, 2023.
+The adoption of ASU 2016-13 did not have a material impact on the Company's consolidated financial statements and related disclosures.